 The Organization and Executive Compensation Committee shall be responsible for identifying and recommending to the Board potential candidates to become the Company’s Chief Executive Officer, as set forth in the Organization and Executive Compensation Committee charter.
 Thereafter, the full Board shall evaluate the performance of the Chief Executive Officer.

 - Annual Performance Evaluation of the Board, the Directors, and the Committees

 The operation of the Board of Directors is a dynamic and evolving process.
 As such, these Guidelines are reviewed annually by the Corporate Governance and Nominating Committee.
 No policy can cover each and every issue that may surface, but these Guidelines set the proper tone for the operation of the Board of Directors and assist the Board in fulfilling its obligations to shareholders and other constituencies.

-- Majority Voting - Advance Resignation of Incumbent Directors.
+- Majority Voting - Advance Resignation of Incumbent Directors

 In keeping with the Company’s adoption of majority voting, in order for any incumbent Director to become a nominee of the Board for further service on the Board, such person must submit an irrevocable resignation, contingent upon (i) that person not receiving the required vote for re-election as a Director, and (ii) acceptance of that resignation by the Board.
 Said letter shall be valid for the proposed one year term of service going forward; a new letter shall be executed prior to any subsequent re-nomination.